onnx/onnx-mlir/README.md

 You will need to install python 3.x if its not default in your environment, and possibly set the cmake `PYTHON_EXECUTABLE` varialbe in your top cmake file.

-You will also need `pybind11` which may need to be installed (mac: `brew install pybind` for example) and you may need to indicate where to find the software (Mac, POWER, possibly other platforms: `export pybind11_DIR=<your path to pybind>`).
+You will also need `pybind11` which may need to be installed (mac: `brew install pybind11` for example) and you may need to indicate where to find the software (Mac, POWER, possibly other platforms: `export pybind11_DIR=<your path to pybind>`).
 Then install the `third_party/onnx` software (Mac: `pip install -e third_party/onnx`) typed in the top directory.

 On Macs/POWER and possibly other platforms, there is currently an issue that arises when installing ONNX.
 If you get an error during the build, try a fix where you edit the top CMakefile as reported in this PR: `https://github.com/onnx/onnx/pull/2482/files`.

 ## Slack channel

 We have a slack channel established under the Linux Foundation AI and Data Workspace, named `#onnx-mlir-discussion`.
-THis channel can be used for asking quick questions related to this project.
+This channel can be used for asking quick questions related to this project.
 A direct link is [here](https://lfaifoundation.slack.com/archives/C01J4NAL4A2).